nandilbhatia/ResearchMethods_W1_Nandil/README.md

 # This is my submission for the 1st week Homework assignment for the Research Methods course.
-I just added this readme file to see how it works on Github as it is my first time using a code repository website!
+I just added this readme file to see how it works on Github as it is my first time using a code repository website.
+I created the stata code where i import the table and then run the regressions.
+I have run some additional regressions with control variables and interaction terms.
+I export these results to an rtf file in a table.
+Then, I finally create a table with all the results and some basic comments.